 A Spanish Supreme Court ruling is likely to spare UK citizens high tax payments on Spanish inheritances in Gran Canaria.

-Specifically, the court ruled in 2018 that Spain can’t prevent non-resident beneficiaries of a gift or inheritance from outside the EU from benefiting from regional tax exemptions.
+Specifically, the court ruled in 2018 that Spain can’t prevent non-resident beneficiaries of a gift or inheritance from outside the EEA (European Economic Area) from benefiting from regional tax reductions.

 This means that it is likely that UK citizens, along with other non-EU and EEA citizens, will continue to claim generous regional exemptions on gifts and inheritances in Gran Canaria, the Canary Islands and Spain.

 These exemptions are listed in this blog post about tax changes in the Canary Islands.